 While saturated fats (SFA) and monounsaturated fats (MUFA) are stable in the body, PUFAs with their multiple volatile carbon-carbon chains are prone to lipid peroxidation in presence of heat, oxygen, and light.
 This essentially means that PUFA goes rancid quickly in the body (if not rancid already before consumed), leading to oxidative damage and hormonal disturbances in the body.

 The problems only accumulate when we eat high-PUFA diets for years and our fat cells store the unstable fatty-acids.

 When it comes to estrogen, multiple studies in isolated cells and humans show that polyunsaturated fatty-acids stimulate estrogen production and increase its activity towards the estrogen receptor19–22.

 Certain foods and foodstuffs can be fairly estrogenic.

-Mainly these include foods that contain phytoestrogens (estrogen like compounds in certain plants) or mycoestrogens (certain type of mold/fungi that is estrogenic).
+Mainly these include foods that contain phytoestrogens (estrogen-like compounds in certain plants) or mycoestrogens (a certain type of mold/fungi that is estrogenic).

 Myco and phytoestrogen both exert their effects through the estrogen receptors alpha and beta.
 The more structural resemblance a food has with estrogen (ie. low molecular weight, isoflavone rings, hydroxylation pattern, phenolic rings) the more potent it is at activating the receptors23.